mimicgoran/AR-Underground-Utility-Viewer-Overview-Public/README.md

 Several challenges should be considered before moving toward a production ready solution:

-1. Phone GPS is not accurate enough for precise underground utility alignment
+1. Phone GPS accuracy may not be sufficient in certain scenarios for precise underground utility alignment, particularly in dense urban environments or when reference points are closely spaced
 2. GIS data must be spatially accurate and well maintained
 3. Utility lines must be correctly snapped to access points
 4. AR plane detection can be affected by poor lighting or reflective surfaces